Characters of Casualty: Jacob Masters

 Jacob Masters, played by Charles Venn, made his first screen appearance on 18 July 2015, a week later than originally planned.
 Upon Venn's casting in the show, executive producer Oliver Kent described Jacob as: "...As Jacob, his good looks, charm and wit will certainly cause a tidal wave of testosterone in the emergency department.
 He's going to ruffle a lot of feathers and, no doubt, set a few hearts racing...".

 Jacob arrives when he brings his friend into the ED following her collapse into his garage roof.
 He immediately rubs members of staff up the wrong way, but manages to impress clinical lead Connie Beauchamp (Amanda Mealing).
 She suggests that he speak to the clinical nurse manager Rita Freeman (Chloe Howman) about applying for a senior staff nurse position.
 He later begins work at the hospital and bumps into Louise Tyler (Azuka Oforka) who seemingly knows him.
 They reconciled and it is revealed they attended the same nursing school.
 When a hostage situation arises in the ED, Jacob is held at gunpoint along with Big Mac and Connie.
 Jacob manages to wrestle the gun from one of the terrorists, but when the police spring the operation he is shot in the arm, which causes major blood loss.
 He recovers but is enraged when he discovers the policeman who shot him would not be punished for his mistake since Jacob believes the decision to shoot him was racially motivated.
 Jacob uses his connections to have the name of the policeman in question sent to him, aware that knowing it would put his entire career in jeopardy.
 Connie reminds him of this and adds she believes that the shooting was an accident.
 After much deliberation, Jacob throws the letter away.
 After the departure of the Clinical Nurse Manager, Rita Freeman, Jacob takes her place.
 After the revelation that Elle Gardner's youngest son is his, he steps down to become a band five staff nurse- allowing ED veteran, Senior Charge Nurse Charlie Fairhead to take his place.

+Siobhan McKenzie

+Siobhan McKenzie, portrayed by Melanie Hill, is a Clinical Nurse Manager/senior sister, who made her debut appearance in the thirty-eighth series, in an episode originally broadcast on 24 February 2024.
+Hill's casting was confirmed in October 2023.

+Cameron Mickelthwaite

+Cameron "Cam" Mickelthwaite, portrayed by Barney Walsh, made his debut appearance in the series thirty-seven episode "Welcome to the Warzone", broadcast on 8 April 2023.
+The character and Walsh's casting was confirmed alongside a new cohort of nurses being introduced to the programme on 23 March 2023.